nodejs/node/doc/api/process.markdown

 exiting of the event loop at this point, and once all `exit` listeners have finished running the process will exit.
 Therefore you **must** only perform **synchronous** operations in this handler.
-This is a good hook to perform checks on the module's state (like for unit tests).
+This is a good hook to perform checks on the module’s state (like for unit tests).
 The callback takes one argument, the code the process is exiting with.

 Example of listening for `exit`: